toptal/picasso/CONTRIBUTING.md

 Picasso is an internal company open source project &mdash; yes we just invented this approach 😄, which should help everyone inside Toptal to focus on their work and forgot about issues with design sync-up, repeating same implementations of UI/UX patterns, and follow same conventions in all FE projects.

-Picasso is considered as project of everyone but on the top of that `Frontend Experience` team has ownership of all code and we are maintaining and keeping consistency and quality on highest level.
+Picasso is collectively owned, so all of us maintain and keep consistency and quality on highest level.

 ### IMPORTANT: Design decisions